Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \textbf{Case \refstepcounter{cases} \arabic{cases}: Pascal's Wager (Angry God)}

-\begin{itemize} \item[$O_1$] $\{ \langle - \infty, .09 \rangle , \langle 9, .9 \rangle, \langle + \infty, .01 \rangle\}$
+\begin{itemize} \item[$O_1$] $\{ \langle - \infty, 0.09 \rangle , \langle 9, 0.9 \rangle, \langle + \infty, 0.01 \rangle\}$

-\item[$O_2$] $\{ \langle - \infty, .01 \rangle , \langle 9, .9 \rangle, \langle + \infty, .09 \rangle\}$ \end{itemize} Here, the expected choiceworthiness of both option is undefined, so insofar as expectationalism yields any practical conclusions at all, it implies that both options are rationally permissible.
-SDTR implies that $O_2$ is rationally required.\footnote{From the results in previous sections, we can infer a few conclusions about infinite payoffs under large-tailed background uncertainty.
-First, it is always permissible under SDTR to prefer an option that increases the probability of an infinite positive payoff (or decreases the probability of an infinite negative payoff) relative to its alternatives.
+\item[$O_2$] $\{ \langle - \infty, 0.01 \rangle , \langle 9, 0.9 \rangle, \langle + \infty, 0.09 \rangle\}$ \end{itemize} Here, the expected choiceworthiness of both option is undefined, so insofar as expectationalism yields any practical conclusions at all, it implies that both options are rationally permissible.
+SDTR implies that $O_2$ is rationally required.\footnote{From the results in \S \ref{section-results}, we can draw a few conclusions about infinite payoffs under large-tailed background uncertainty.
+First, SDTR always permits choosing an option that increases the probability of an infinite positive payoff (or decreases the probability of an infinite negative payoff) relative to its alternatives.
 Second, just as with finite payoffs, large-tailed background uncertainty will sometimes generate new stochastic dominance relations between options whose simple prospects involve infinite payoffs.
-Among other things, this means we can put a \textit{minimum price} on Pascal's Wager: that is, if accepting the Wager increases the probability of an infinite positive payoff by $p$, then there is some finite threshold $t$ such that the Wager stochastically dominates any sure payoff less than $t$.
-If Pascal's Wager has the simple prospect $\{ \langle 0, 1 - p \rangle, \langle + \infty, p \rangle \}$, then this threshold can be expressed as $t : \min_x (\bucdf (x - t) - (1 - p) \bucdf (x)) = 0$, where $\bucdf$ is the CDF of the agent's background prospect.
-If, for instance, $p = .01$ and the agent's background prospect is described by a Laplace distribution with a scale parameter of 1000, then the minimum price she is required to pay for Pascal's Wager is slightly greater than 10.}
+Among other things, this means we can put a \textit{minimum price} on Pascal's Wager.
+That is, if accepting the Wager increases the probability of an infinite positive payoff by $p$, then there is some finite threshold $t$ such that the Wager stochastically dominates any sure simple payoff less than $t$.
+If the Wager has the simple prospect $\{ \langle 0, 1 - p \rangle, \langle + \infty, p \rangle \}$, then this threshold can be expressed as $t : \min_x (\bucdf (x - t) - (1 - p) \bucdf (x)) = 0$, where $\bucdf$ is the CDF of the agent's background prospect.
+If, for instance, $p = 0.01$ and the agent's background prospect is Laplacian with a scale parameter of 1000, then the minimum price she is required to pay for Pascal's Wager will be slightly greater than 10.}